HyVar/hyvar-rec/README.md

 returns the best configuration that maximises the user preferences and is the most similar to the initial configuration C.

-hyvar-rec uses MiniZinc Search and in particular the Gecode solver to solve the optimization problems involved in the reconfiguration.
+hyvar-rec uses the SMT solver Z3 to solve the optimization problems involved in the reconfiguration.

 ----